dacioromero/yarn-lock-manipulation/README.md

     yarn-lock-manipulation remove-transitive path/to/yarn.lock paths to package jsons

-### regenerate-transitive
+### pick

-Attempt to fill missing entries of a lockfile, this attempts to "repair" what was done by `remove-transitive.js` as running `yarn install` after `remove-transitive.js` could upgrade non-transitive depedencies in rebuilding the lockfile.
+Generates a new yarn.lock with only entries releveant to a particular package.json.
+Potentially useful in CI/Docker where you don't want to install unneeded packages.

-    yarn-lock-manipulation regenerate-transitive path/to/yarn.lock path/to/package.json
+    yarn-lock-manipulation pick path/to/yarn.lock path/to/package.json

 ## Other works